The CENTENNIA Historical Atlas

 A dynamic, animated guide to a thousand years of history...

-The Centennia Atlas is a map-based guide to the history of Europe and the Middle East from the beginning of the 11th century through the early 21st century.
+The Centennia Atlas is a map-based guide to the history of Europe and the Middle East from the beginning of the 11th century (1000AD/CE) through the early 21st century.
 It is a dynamic, animated historical atlas including over 9,000 border changes.
 The map controls evolve the map forward or backward in time bringing the static map to life.
 Our maps display every major war and territorial conflict displaying the status of each region at intervals of a tenth of a year.
 The maps reflect actual "power on the ground" rather than internationally-sanctioned or "recognized" borders.

 The video above is a capture from the Centennia Historical Atlas: Nations Edition.
 It's a sample of the animation.
 Since many videos have appeared online using our animations (usually unlicensed!), we have to emphasize that the Centennia Historical Atlas is not a video.
 It's a desktop app, a software atlas, that can be zoomed in and out, played forward and backward in time, linked to a database of events and explanatory text.
 Centennia is a guide to history, and it's a convenient way of putting modern events in historical context.